neaspec designs, manufactures and distributes advanced nanoscale optical imaging & spectroscopy microscopes.

 Innovations in 2012:

-- neaspec researchers observe plasmons on Graphene in real-space with the help of the neaSNOM imaging technology for the first time.
-The scientific work is published in Nature and today is one of the most cited articles for Graphene
+- For the first time, neaspec researchers observe plasmons on Graphene in real-space with the help of the neaSNOM imaging technology.
+The scientific work is published in Nature and is one of the most cited articles worldwide for Graphene today

 - neaspec introduces nano-FTIR and demonstrates that the neaSNOM microscope and its spectroscopy detection module can be used with a custom developed prototype broadband IR-laser to perform IR-spectroscopy at 20nm spatial resolution